pranjaldatta/tinygrad/README.md

 $ pip install .
 ```

+## Notes Regarding Performance

+Since the implementation currently supports only scaler values, all matrix operatons are essentially implementated using for-loops.
+Hence, these are **really slow**.
+Tried training a fairly simple MNIST-denoising model, a single forward pass to ~10 secs!

 ## Whats Next?

-Redo the entire repo to support vectors!
+Redo the entire repo to support vectors and improve performance!

 ## Credits